Retrieving and Creating DNS Records

 RRsets are each represented by a JSON object.
 The object structure is detailed in the next section.

-The relevant endpoints all reside under /api/v1/domains/{name}/rrsets/
+The relevant endpoints all reside under /api/v1/domains/{name}/rrsets/,

-is the name of a domain you own.
+where {name} is the name of a domain you own.
 When operating on domains

 that don’t exist or you don’t own, the API responds with a 404 Not Found